 Schedule Laundry Room Services

 Regardless of your laundry room’s location, it’s annoying when the washing machine shakes.
 Now that you know how to level a washing machine, you shouldn’t have this problem anymore.
-Just remember, you can always count on Mr. Appliance® for washing machine repair, dryer repair, dryer vent cleaning, and other laundry room services whenever you need them.
+Just remember, you can always count on Mr. Appliance® for washing machine repair, gas dryer repair and electric dryer repair, dryer vent cleaning, and other laundry room services whenever you need them.